sos011022/sos011022.github.io/_pages/about.md

 In addition, I also enjoy fishing🐬, boxing🥊, cooking🍲, baking🍞 and traveling🌐, welcome to talk about that with me if you have the same hobbyXD.

 # 🔥 News
+- *2024/03/06*: &nbsp;🎉🎉 I receive the 2nd Position in the Auto-WCEBleedGen Challenge Version V2, in conjunted with ICIP 2023.
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.
 - *2023/11/23*: &nbsp;🎉🎉 I am the Ministry of Education Presidential Education Award (總統教育獎) Candicate in NCKU.
 - *2023/10/31*: &nbsp;🎉🎉 I receive the Top Paper Award in ACMMM 2023 (Social Media Prediction Challenge).